Every time a jalapeño goes to waste, a Pepper Geek cries. No, not really, but you don’t have to waste your extra jalapeño peppers!

 3. Make jalapeño poppers

-It’s not hard to understand why they are so delicious: Fresh jalapeños, cream cheese, hot Italian sausage, and parmesan… what’s not to like?
+It’s not hard to understand why they are so delicious: Fresh jalapeños, cream cheese, bacon, and cheddar… what’s not to like?

 4. Dehydrate them and make powder

 Homemade pepper powder has so many uses in the kitchen, and even in the garden.
 Jalapeños make a tasty spice, and the powder can be used in any dish to add flavor and heat.